felixjtdb/CV/README.md

 ### Interests
 - I enjoy playing chess as its meticulous nature and robust logic is beautiful.
-- Rock climbing on shorter routes that are a bit harder is called boulderin.
+- Rock climbing on shorter routes that are a bit harder is called bouldering.
 I really like the process of working out a solution to a route.
 - I like gaming but my recent switch to Linux is making it difficult.
 - Love a good cup of coffe.